mparkasd/myCV/README.md

 #### Languages and the respective %
 ![Changing the languages](/assets/languages.jpg)

+---

-If you have any feedback or suggestions for things I can add please let me know by by raising an [issue](https://github.com/mparkasd/myCV/issues), I'll be happy to help.
+If you have any feedback or suggestions for things I can add please let me know by raising an [issue](https://github.com/mparkasd/myCV/issues), I'll be happy to help.

 Thank you for checking out my resume theme / template.